Profile

 Scientists have done research on other fruit and vegetables and found that the more northerly they grow the more flavoursome they are.
 I know such work has been carried out with berry and potato harvests so by pure deduction, perhaps the same can be said for this tea crop.

 Lynne harvests her leaves fresh in perfect condition to dispatch for next-day-delivery to your door where you can use fresh or process as you wish: shred finely through a vinaigrette; infuse in a crème brûlée or add flavour to cookies.
 You can even have fun with friends creating your own Matcha from scratch.
+They also dry beautifully if you wish to create your own single estate tea for this is rare and beautiful.

 The Orkney tea plantation has garnered some publicity for its uniqueness and been aired on BBC.
 It even attracted a visit from Ben Fogle who was filmed picking tea during a visit to the island for his BBC Scotland’s Sacred Islands’ series.

 Lynne flitted to Orkney from Wales over a decade ago having fallen for Orkney as a student on an archaeological dig.
 A true pioneer, she read an article on tea and decided to rise to the challenge.
 Some of her tea is safely in polycrubs however the outdoor plants are coming along a treat and she can now maintain a steady – if micro – harvest.
-This is a real treat and a unique crop, something to value and enjoy.
+This is a unique crop, something to value and enjoy.

 In the near future, Lynne hopes to run tasting tours of her micro plantation along with wellbeing courses and activities based around tea and the island’s reflective walks, so watch this space.